andrewghaly0/xchange-rate/README.md

 2. Install the dependencies: npm install
 3. Run the server
 4. In the CMD change directory to the project file
+5. run: node server.js
-5. The server will run on http://localhost:4000.
+6. The server will run on http://localhost:4000.

 API Endpoints
 Get Exchange Rate